aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-python/amazon-bedrock-intelligent-document-processing-poc/README.md

 git clone https://github.com/aws-samples/genai-quickstart-pocs.git
 ```

 After cloning the repo onto your local machine, open it up in your favorite code editor.
-The file structure of this repo is broken into 9 key files: the Welcome.py file, the Upload_Document_to_S3.py file, the Analyze_Document_with_Textract.py file, the Document_Enrichment_with_Amazon_Bedrock.py file, the Extract_Entities_with_Comprehend.py file, the Document_Classification_with_Bedrock.py file, the Document_Summarization_with_Bedrock.py file, the Document_Q&A_with_Bedrock.py file, and the requirements.txt.
+The file structure of this repo is broken into 9 key files: app.py file, the Upload_Document_to_S3.py file, the Analyze_Document_with_Textract.py file, the Document_Enrichment_with_Amazon_Bedrock.py file, the Extract_Entities_with_Comprehend.py file, the Document_Classification_with_Bedrock.py file, the Document_Summarization_with_Bedrock.py file, the Document_Q&A_with_Bedrock.py file, and the requirements.txt.
 The Welcome.py file houses the landing page to kick-off the pipeline (a streamlit app).
 The Upload_Document_to_S3.py file houses the logic to select and upload a file to an Amazon S3 bucket.
 The Analyze_Document_with_Textract.py houses the logic required to extract the raw text and key-value pairs from the uploaded document, and save both outputs to local text files.
 The Document_Enrichment_with_Amazon_Bedrock.py houses the logic required to read the key-value pair text file and perform grammatical corrections for any extractions that were incorrect parsed, which is then saved as an enriched file locally.
 The Extract_Entities_with_Comprehend.py houses the logic required to perform entity recognition on the contents in the enriched output file.
 The Document_Classification_with_Bedrock.py file houses the logic required to classify the document based on the contents in the enriched output file from a select category of classes.
 The Document_Summarization_with_Bedrock.py file houses the logic required to summarize the document based on the contents in the enriched output file.
 The Document_Q&A_with_Bedrock.py file houses the logic required for a user to be able to ask questions about the uploaded document.
 The requirements.txt file contains all necessary dependencies for this sample application to work.

 ## Step 2: